-There is no definition of inclusive education in the Education Act (2005).
+There is no definition of inclusive education in the 2005 Education Act.

-As stated in the Education Act (2005), special education programmes are provided to “students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education”.
+As stated in the Education Act, special education programmes are provided to ‘students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education’.

-Although Special Education Needs (SEN) are referred to in the Education Act and several policies, there is no explicit definition of SEN.
+Although special education needs are referred to in the Education Act and several policies, there is no explicit definition of them.

-According to the Education Act (2005), the Ministry of Education is responsible of assisting in the establishment and maintenance of educational institutions or other facilities for tertiary, adult and continuing education and special education.
-It is also responsible for the referral of children who have been identified by the Chief Education Officer as having learning difficulties to appropriate medical, educational, social services or other agencies where they exist for remedial treatment or assistance.
+According to the 2005 Education Act, the Ministry of Education is responsible for assisting in the establishment and maintenance of education institutions and other facilities for tertiary, adult and continuing education and special education.
+It is also responsible for the referral of children who have been identified by the chief education officer as having learning difficulties to appropriate medical, education and social services or to other agencies for remedial treatment or assistance.

-If the student has special educational needs or learning difficulties, he/she will be referred to the Chief Education Officer, after receiving written consent from the parent.
-The Chief Education Officer together with a team of professionals will conduct a multidisciplinary assessment to determine the special education program that is considered appropriate to meet the needs of the student.
-A special education programme may also take the form of an individual education plan tailored to the specific or individual needs for the student.
+A student with special education needs or learning difficulties will be referred to the chief education officer upon written consent from the parent.
+The chief education officer together with a team of professionals will conduct a multidisciplinary assessment to determine an appropriate special education programme to meet the needs of the student.
+A special education programme may also take the form of an individualized education plan.

-The White Paper on Education Development and Policy (2009-2019) defines a Special Education Unit as an educational facility that caters to the needs of children with a variety of challenges.
-There is one unit in St Kitts and one in Nevis.
-One of the Units began operating in 1982 in a classroom at a primary school and catered solely for the needs of children who were mentally challenged.
-Nowadays, it caters for the needs of children with a variety of challenges.
-Special Education Units seek to equip each student with skills that will enable them to lead an independent life as possible.
+The 2009–19 white paper on education development and policy defines a special education unit as an education facility that caters for the needs of children with a variety of challenges.
+There is one such unit in Saint Kitts and one in Nevis.
+One of the units began operating in 1982 in a classroom at a primary school and catered solely for the needs of children who were mentally challenged.
+Currently, it caters for the needs of children with a variety of challenges.
+Special education units seek to equip students with skills that will enable them to lead an independent life as much as possible.

-As reported by the Education Sector Plan (ESP) 2017-2021, for learners with a range of special education needs (SEN), education and training is provided at the Cotton Thomas Comprehensive School (CTCS) in St. Kitts or the Cicele Brown Integrated School (CBIS) in Nevis.
-Approximately 107 students aged 5-19 are enrolled at the CTCS in St. Kitts and 19 students aged 5-15 are enrolled at CBIS in Nevis, with a range of cognitive, learning, behavioural and physical disabilities.
-However, according to the ESP, there is no available data on the number of students who may need special education services but are not receiving them and “anecdotal evidence suggests that, owning to societal stigma, some parents/guardians are unwilling to have their dependant(s) assessed for special educational needs or enrolled in CTCS/CBIS despite official recommendations from the MoE.”
+As reported by the 2017–21 education sector plan, for learners with a range of special education needs, education and training are provided at the Cotton Thomas Comprehensive School in Saint Kitts or the Cicele Brown Integrated School (CBIS) in Nevis.
+Approximately 107 students aged 5 to 19 are enrolled at the Cotton Thomas school and 19 students aged 5 to 15 are enrolled at Cicele Brown, all with a range of cognitive, learning, behavioural and physical disabilities.
+However, according to the plan, there is no available data on the number of students who may need special education services but are not receiving them and ‘anecdotal evidence suggests that, owning to societal stigma, some parents/guardians are unwilling to have their dependant(s) assessed for special educational needs or enrolled in CTCS/CBIS [Cotton Thomas/Cicele Brown] despite official recommendations from the MoE [Ministry of Education].’

-The ESP recognises that “owing to resource constraints for promoting inclusion in general education, CTCS and CBIS also serve students who are cognitively capable of attending mainstream schools, but owing to certain disabilities (e.g. vision impairments) are attending special education institutions”.
+The education sector plan recognizes that ‘owing to resource constraints for promoting inclusion in general education, CTCS and CBIS also serve students who are cognitively capable of attending mainstream schools, but owing to certain disabilities (e.g. vision impairments) are attending special education institutions’.

-One of the immediate outcomes outlined in the ESP is for “students from ECD to post-secondary with special educational needs to be able to access quality care and instruction in the least restrictive school environment for the identified need”.
-Where feasible, the MoE will provide inclusive learning environments for students with SEN and disabilities.
-The target is for at least four mainstream schools (two primary and two secondary) to provide appropriate accommodation for special needs students.
+One of the immediate outcomes outlined in the education sector plan is for ‘students from ECD [early childhood development] to post-secondary with special educational needs to be able to access quality care and instruction in the least restrictive school environment for the identified need’.
+Where feasible, the Ministry of Education will provide inclusive learning environments for students with special education needs and disabilities.
+The target is for at least four mainstream schools (two primary and two secondary) to provide appropriate accommodation for students with special needs.

-The Education Act (2005) regulates the provision of education services in St Kitts.
+The 2005 Education Act regulates the provision of education services in Saint Kitts.

-In 2006, St. Kitts developed a Plan of action for localising and achieving Millennium Development Goals (MDGs).
-The plan sought to achieve universal primary and secondary education and eliminate gender disparity in both levels, create policies to fight male underachievement in high-school, increase quality of education by providing in-service and pre-service teacher training and building and renovating schools and sharpen the content and focus of the curriculum, particularly at the primary level.
+In 2006, Saint Kitts developed an action plan for localizing and achieving the Millennium Development Goals.
+The plan sought to achieve universal primary and secondary education and eliminate gender disparity at both levels, create policies to fight male underachievement in high school, increase quality of education by providing in-service and pre-service teacher training and building and renovating schools, and sharpen the content and focus of the curriculum, particularly at the primary level.

-The Ministry of Education of St Kitts and Nevis considers that education is the key to the future.
-The Ministry aims to provide for all citizens and residents, in collaboration with other stakeholders, a comprehensive course of quality lifelong education, which would enable individuals to develop and achieve their full potential, allowing them to make meaningful contribution to National Development.
-To continue raising the nations’ educational standard, the Ministry’s objective is that “a minimum of 20% of the population to have tertiary education and to provide alternatives for students who are exiting school at the fourth form level or before.”
+The Ministry of Education considers that education is the key to the future.
+It aims to provide for all citizens and residents, in collaboration with other stakeholders, a comprehensive course of quality lifelong education, which will enable them to develop and achieve their full potential, allowing them to make a meaningful contribution to national development.
+To continue raising the nation’s education standard, the ministry’s objective is for ‘a minimum of 20% of the population to have tertiary education and to provide alternatives for students who are exiting school at the fourth form level or before.’
 Alternatives include:

-- Enrolling in the Project Strong, which delivers a skills-based curriculum
+- Enrolling in Project Strong, which delivers a skills-based curriculum

-- Enrolling in a programme at an Advanced Vocational Centre (AVEC) or the National Skills Training Programme (NSTP)
+- Enrolling in a programme at an advanced vocational centre or the National Skills Training Programme.

-The Education Sector Plan establishes a series of key policy goals for 2017-2021.
+The plan establishes a series of key policy goals for 2017–21.
 These include:

 - Improving equitable access to and participation in education at all levels